storyexplorer/The-Story-Explorer/_posts/2022-11-9-analysis-ballad-of-songbirds-collins.md

 ---
 layout: post
-title: "Story Analysis: The Ballad of Songbirds and Snakes"
+title: "The Ballad of Songbirds and Snakes"
 categories: [Story Analysis]
 ---